Learn about ski gloves

 Long-cuffs with Gauntlet-Style forearm closures (using cinch-cord) that are designed to only go over the sleeves of your jacket:

 But which style, long-cuff or short-cuff, is best for you?

 This really comes down to whether you prefer to wear your glove cuffs under your jacket sleeves.
-Short-cuffs are essential for wearing under your sleeve.
+Short-cuffs are essential for wearing under your jacket sleeve.
 They are functional irrespective of weather.
 Long-cuff (gauntlet-style) gloves offer more ease of putting them on and removing them than short cuffs with Velcro® (hook and loop closure).
 Long cuffs are very popular with skiers/riders in deep snow and extreme weather.